rafaeljesus/newww/assets/styles/README.md

 Styles are resolved during the renderer's layout pass.
 The selectors are resolved right to left, exiting when it has been detected the selector does not match.
 Therefore, in this example every `a` tag has to be inspected to see if it resides inside a `span` and a `li`.
-As you can imagine this requires a lot of DOM walking and and for large documents can cause a significant increase in the layout time.
+As you can imagine, this requires a lot of DOM walking which, for large documents, can cause a significant increase in layout time.

 If we know we want to give all `a` elements inside the `.user-list` red on hover we can simplify this style to: